ducklol2/quack_domains/README.md

 ### Prior Art

 I swear that I looked around for something like this prior to building it myself, and somehow I didn't find anything - but turns out many others have built something similar.
 Check them out too, see what makes sense to you!
-I'll note that I think mine is simpler (only Node & Avahi as dependencies), but it doesn't automatically pick up label changes (yet!).
+I'll note that I think mine is simpler (only Node & Avahi as dependencies).

  - https://gitlab.com/viraptor/docker_mdns: Written in Crystal, runs as a systemd service
- - https://github.com/hardillb/traefik-avahi-helper: Written in JS & Python, runs as a container, monitors for changes
+ - https://github.com/hardillb/traefik-avahi-helper: Written in JS & Python, runs as a container, also monitors for changes

 ### How it works